 data center is to secure the traffic with strict, specific application

-firewalls placed between application tiers.
+placed between application tiers.

 In addition, allow no unknown applications in the data center.